SMPyBandits/SMPyBandits/index.rst

 ..
-AlgoBandits documentation master file, created by sphinx-quickstart on Thu Jan 19 17:20:57 2017.
+SMPyBandits documentation master file, created by sphinx-quickstart on Thu Jan 19 17:20:57 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.